ECE Funding Handbook

 - the service provider has not met any of the conditions set out in the Early Childhood Education Funding Handbook or in any other documentation which was the basis for receiving funding.
 This includes the failure by the service(s) to maintain accurate records to the standard required by the Ministry;

 - the service has not met the financial reporting requirements for early childhood education (ECE) services that are outlined in Chapter 12 of the Early Childhood Education Funding Handbook; or

-- the service has not responded, by the due date, to requests made by the Ministry under Sections 619 and 310 of the Education and Training Act, for services to provide complete and accurate statistical information through the Early Learning Information System (ELI) or any paper- based substitute provided for services that are exempt from using ELI, to enable the Ministry to properly fulfil its responsibilities under the Act;
+- the service has not responded, by the due date, to requests made by the Ministry under Sections 619 and 310 of the Education and Training Act(external link), for services to provide complete and accurate statistical information through the Early Learning Information System (ELI) or any paper- based substitute provided for services that are exempt from using ELI, to enable the Ministry to properly fulfil its responsibilities under the Act;

 - the service provider is in debt to the Ministry and is unable or unwilling to repay the Ministry either immediately or within the timeframe prescribed by the Ministry; or